 - BLACK = Page Size/Trim Line.
 The black trim line is an approximation of where the trimming will occur.
 Actual trim line may vary slightly.

 - MAGENTA = Margin/Safe Art Boundary.
 Keep important content inside the magenta line.

 Correct layout: content placed inside magenta safe lines

 Text is safely within the inner magenta line, with no risk of being cut off:

 Below, the important content (the top of the cat's ear) does not cross the magenta safe line, so there's no risk of the top of the ear being trimmed off:

 This is a properly designed full bleed layout.
 The image runs all the way to the outer red bleed line on each edge, completely filling the page.
 (And the cat's ear doesn't cross over the magenta safe line).

-Incorrect layout examples: content placed outside magenta safe lines
+Incorrect layout: content placed outside magenta safe lines

 Text placed beyond magenta safe line will be trimmed and not visible in the printed book:

-Important content placed beyond the magenta safe line.
+Below you can see that the important content is placed beyond the magenta safe line.
 Even though the top of the cat's left ear doesn't cross the black trim line it might still be cut off.
-That black trim line is only an estimate.
-Keep all important content inside the magenta safe line to be safe.
+Keep all important content inside the magenta safe line.